We now return to the White Mountains. To illustrate the application

 Mountains, however, it is known that the assumption of uniform

-exhumation does not hold, and that 25 of eastward tilting
+exhumation does not hold, and that 25

 has taken place since the late Miocene [Stockli et al., 2003].